You are here

 Our doctors understand that pain can alter your daily lifestyle and are dedicated to getting you back to the activities you love.
 To schedule an appointment at one of our four locations in Casper, Douglas, Riverton, or Worland, please call (307) 265-7205 or click on the Appointment Request button.

 If immediate attention is required for your sports-related injury or condition, you can visit our OrthoCare Now at our Casper location on Monday – Friday, 8:00 a.m. – 8:00 p.m., and Saturday, 10:00 a.m. – 2:00 p.m.
 Walk-ins are welcome, and no appointment is necessary.

 Experience Proven Results at Casper Orthopedics

-Our board-certified and fellowship-trained orthopedic surgeons at Casper Orthopedics, Matthew T. Gorman, M.D., Eric H. Linford, M.D., Matthew E. Mitchell, M.D., and Daniel W. White, M.D., provide compassionate, experienced orthopedic care for sports-related injuries and conditions.
+Our board-certified and fellowship-trained orthopedic doctor and surgeons at Casper Orthopedics, Trevor P. Gessel, M.D., Matthew T. Gorman, M.D., Eric H. Linford, M.D., Matthew E. Mitchell, M.D., and Daniel W. White, M.D., provide compassionate, experienced orthopedic care for sports-related injuries and conditions.
 When a doctor is fellowship-trained, it means they have completed an extra year of schooling that focused on a specific body part or area of specialty, like sports medicine.
 With this additional training, our surgeons have the knowledge and expertise to diagnose and treat your sports-related condition or injury.
 Although our surgeons are expertly-trained in the latest surgical procedures, they will always use nonsurgical methods first before proposing surgery.

 Working closely with our surgeons, our specialty-trained physical and occupational therapists provide comprehensive rehabilitation services.
 Our entire team is focused on developing a treatment plan that is specific to your goals and needs in order to get you back to your active lifestyle.